ascending-llc/securing-objects-in-serverless-application-object-based-authorization-in-cognito/README.md

 There are three main parts of lambda function described in the blog:

-1. Lambda function will be triggered pre API request to control the accept or deny
+1. Lambda function will be triggered pre API request to control the accept or deny.
+You can refer to [Lambda Authorizer](#lambda-authorizer)
 1. Build a policy and ACL object for lambda function to determine if current user has access to requested object.
 You can refer to [Post Confirmation Trigger](#post-confirmation-trigger) and [Update Acl](#update-acl) for building and managing ACL.
 1. Cache the policy object to accelerate the authorization process in large scale application.
-You can refer to
+You can refer to Lambda Authorizer [Caching](#caching-the-policy).

 ## Requirements